Sport in New Zealand: Golf

 New Zealand's Michael Campbell won the 2005 U.S. Open Golf Championship.

 The New Zealand amateur team of Campbell, Phil Tataurangi, Steven Scahill and Grant Moorehead won the Eisenhower Trophy (World Amateur team event) in 1992 in Vancouver.

 Sir Bob Charles has won the British Open and a number of other titles.

 Lydia Ko, born in Seoul but raised from infancy in New Zealand, was #1 in the women's World Amateur Golf Ranking, and won two events on the US-based LPGA Tour before turning professional in 2013.
 She has since won seven more LPGA events, and for a time was #1 in the Women's World Golf Rankings for professionals.
-The first of Ko's two stints as #1 in the professional rankings began in February 2015, before her 18th birthday, making her the youngest player of either sex to reach the top of the world rankings.
-Later in 2015, Ko won her first major championship, the Evian Championship, becoming the youngest player of either sex to win a professional major championship, and became the youngest-ever LPGA Player of the Year.
+The first of Ko's two stints as #1 in the professional rankings began in February 2015, before her 18th birthday.
+Later in 2015, Ko won her first major championship, the Evian Championship.

 Tournaments and competitions include New Zealand Open, New Zealand Women's Open, New Zealand Amateur and New Zealand PGA Championship.